ben441318936/PBF3D_taichi/work_journal.md

         - In reality the fluid will not be so particlized, so it's not really necessary
         - Perhaps only use it when the fluids are sparse and tool is not moving enough
     - Tested several modifications to the optimal control formulation
-        - Use discount idea from Markov-decisino processes, put more weight on the earlier steps in the trajectory
+        - Use discount idea from Markov-decision processes, put more weight on the earlier steps in the trajectory
         - Compare the effects of different horizon lengths, images are 9 steps, 5 steps, 1 step

             <img src="viz_results/MPC/test13/out.gif" width="350" height="200" />